CakeOfPain/Dashbuddy/docs/Specifications.md

 The Widget-API is being used for saving and retrieving the layout of the dashboard.
 The returned List contain the Rows.
 Each Row is a List of widgets objects (columns).
-Each Widget object got the fields:
+Each Widget object has the following fields:
 - `plugin` The plugin that is going to be showed
 - `params` The parameters for the plugin (query params)